sagygabay/ImageAnalyzerUI/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for bugs, feature requests, or suggestions.

+## Acknowledgements

+This software was developed as part of my thesis work at [Sami-Shamoon college of Engineering (SCE),Isreal].
+I extend my sincere thanks to my thesis supervisor, Chen Giladi, for their invaluable mentorship, feedback, and support.

 ## License